eduardblumental/lu-msc-math-and-data-science/README.md

-# lu-msc-math-and-data-science
+### University of Latvia: MSc in Mathematics and Data Science

-University of Latvia: MSc in Mathematics and Data Science
+Projects, assignments, homeworks...